Me, Myself, and I - Business Grammar Rules Explained

 Can you find the error?

-My sister-in-law and brother surprised Eric and I with some personalized cards along with a rubber, address stamp this week from Nameless Print.
+My sister-in-law and brother surprised Eric and I with some personalized cards along with a rubber address stamp this week from Nameless Print.
 The text on the cards is coral — one of my favorite colors and also the color of the bridesmaid dresses along with the rubber stamp ink.
 I was semi-dreading writing out all the thank you cards from the wedding (my handwriting leaves a lot to be desired), but after receiving these, I think I may enjoy it a little.

 The error is here:

-My sister-in-law and brother surprised Eric and I with some personalized cards along with a rubber, address stamp this week from Nameless Print.
+My sister-in-law and brother surprised Eric and I with some personalized cards along with a rubber address stamp this week from Nameless Print.
 The text on the cards is coral — one of my favorite colors and also the color of the bridesmaid dresses along with the rubber stamp ink.
 I was semi-dreading writing out all the thank you cards from the wedding (my handwriting leaves a lot to be desired), but after receiving these, I think I may enjoy it a little.

 It should read:

-Grammar rules
+Grammar rules for business writing

 According to The Gregg Reference Manual and AP Style Guide: